Yevhen Shcherban

 Yevhen Oleksandrovych Shcherban (Євген Олександрович Щербань, 18 January 1946 – 3 November 1996) was a Ukrainian businessman and politician.
 As a member of the Liberal Party of Ukraine, he was elected to the Verkhovna Rada from the Volnovakha electoral district in Donetsk Oblast.
+He served as the People's Deputy of Ukraine from 1994 until his assassination in 1996.

 Biography

-Yevhen Shcherban was born in the village of Kostyantynivka in Krasnokutsk Raion on 18 January 1948.
+Yevhen Oleksandrovych Shcherban was born in the village of Kostyantynivka, Krasnokutsk Raion on 18 January 1948.
 From 1972-77 he studied at the Mining Industrial College in Donetsk, and later at Donetsk National Technical University.
 Until 1988 he worked as a mining engineer.
 After the independence of Ukraine he established a cooperative organization "Progress" and later a corporation "ATON".

 In the mid-1990s, Shcherban was among the richest people in Ukraine and a prominent and influential member of parliament for the Liberal Party of Ukraine.

-Assassination
+Death

-Shcherban and his wife Nadezhda (née Nikitina) were assassinated on a runway at Donetsk Airport on 3 November 1996 by several men posing as public force officers.
+Shcherban and his wife Nadezhda (née Nikitina) were shot dead on a runway at Donetsk Airport on 3 November 1996 by several men posing as public force officers.

+Trial

 Among the killers were Vadim Bolotskikh, Gennadiy Zangelidi and others.
-Prosecutors have stated the murder was intended to eliminate competition for control of natural gas industry.
+Prosecutors have stated the murder was intended to eliminate competition for control of the natural gas industry.
 In 2002, eight men were arrested and tried for the murder.
 All of them were found guilty, with three receiving life sentences.